mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The Referee may elect to alter the normal chances of worlds, making them more frequent or less frequent to correspond to specific regions of the galaxy.
 A 50% density (no DM) is appropriate for the spiral arms of the galaxy.
-Apply a –2 DM for ‘rift sectors’, a –1 DM for sparse sectors and a +1 DM for densely populated sectors.
+Apply a –2 DM for 'rift sectors', a –1 DM for sparse sectors and a +1 DM for densely populated sectors.

 Starport Type: Starport Type: Many worlds have starports, their presence being